iv-project/IVio/docs/formats-fasta.md

 {% include-markdown "snippets/fasta_example_01.cpp.out" %}
 ```
 ### Example - Copying a file
-In this example the data is read from the standard input and writen to standard output
+In this example the data is read from the standard input and written to standard output
 ```c++
 {% include-markdown "snippets/fasta_example_02.cpp" start="CC0-1.0" %}
 ```